Kingxukai/linux/Documentation/arch/riscv/boot-image-header.rst

 :Author: Atish Patra <atish.patra@wdc.com>
 :Date:   20 May 2019

-This document only describes the boot image header details for RISC-V Linux.
+This document only describes the woke boot image header details for RISC-V Linux.

 The following 64-byte header is present in decompressed Linux kernel image::